sergiodias25/Snap_Player_Stats/README.md

 &nbsp;
 ## How to use it?
 ### PC: To execute the script just download the project files to your PC and execute file "generate_file.py".
 This will create a file called stats.html in the same folder and open it automatically on a browser.
-### Android: Download the project files to your device and then use an app (tested on Pydroid3) that let's you execute a Python file.
+### Android: Download the project files to your device and then use an app (tested on Pydroid3) that let's you execute a Python file and execute file "generate_file.py".
 This will create a file called stats.html in the same folder that you need to open manually on a browser.
 ### iPhone: Not available at this time.
 Currently working on making it possible.
 &nbsp;
 ## What does it look like?